pp21/CCoLBP-for-Face-PAD/README.md

-# Chromatic co-occurrence of local binary pattern (CCoLBP) for face presentation attack detection (aka face anti-spoofing or spoofing detection)
+# Chromatic co-occurrence of local binary pattern (CCoLBP) for face presentation attack detection

 Table of Contents
 =================